Cantor set: Topological and analytical properties

 which can also be identified with the set of 2-adic integers.
 The basis for the open sets of the product topology are cylinder sets; the homeomorphism maps these to the subspace topology that the Cantor set inherits from the natural topology on the real line.
 This characterization of the Cantor space as a product of compact spaces gives a second proof that Cantor space is compact, via Tychonoff's theorem.

 From the above characterization, the Cantor set is homeomorphic to the p-adic integers, and, if one point is removed from it, to the p-adic numbers.

 The Cantor set is a subset of the reals, which are a metric space with respect to the ordinary distance metric; therefore the Cantor set itself is a metric space, by using that same metric.
 Alternatively, one can use the p-adic metric on $2^\mathbb{N}$: given two sequences $(x_n),(y_n)\in 2^\mathbb{N}$, the distance between them is $d((x_n),(y_n)) = 2^{-k}$, where $k$ is the smallest index such that $x_k \ne y_k$; if there is no such index, then the two sequences are the same, and one defines the distance to be zero.
 These two metrics generate the same topology on the Cantor set.

 We have seen above that the Cantor set is a totally disconnected perfect compact metric space.
 Indeed, in a sense it is the only one: every nonempty totally disconnected perfect compact metric space is homeomorphic to the Cantor set.
 See Cantor space for more on spaces homeomorphic to the Cantor set.

 The Cantor set is sometimes regarded as "universal" in the category of compact metric spaces, since any compact metric space is a continuous image of the Cantor set; however this construction is not unique and so the Cantor set is not universal in the precise categorical sense.
 The "universal" property has important applications in functional analysis, where it is sometimes known as the representation theorem for compact metric spaces.

 For any integer q ≥ 2, the topology on the group G = Zqω (the countable direct sum) is discrete.
 Although the Pontrjagin dual Γ is also Zqω, the topology of Γ is compact.
 One can see that Γ is totally disconnected and perfect - thus it is homeomorphic to the Cantor set.
 It is easiest to write out the homeomorphism explicitly in the case q = 2.
 (See Rudin 1962 p 40.)

-The geometric mean of the Cantor set is approximately 0.274974.